Tennis-Navratilova diagnosed with throat and breast cancer | Sports-Games

 Tennis-Navratilova diagnosed with throat and breast cancer

-Former world number one tennis player Martina Navratilova said on Monday she has been diagnosed with throat and breast cancer.
+Former world number one tennis player and gay rights trailblazer Martina Navratilova said on Monday she has been diagnosed with throat and breast cancer.
 The Czech–American is considered among one the greatest players of all time, winning a total of 59 Grand Slam titles across singles and doubles.

-Former world number one tennis player Martina Navratilova said on Monday she has been diagnosed with throat and breast cancer.
+Former world number one tennis player and gay rights trailblazer Martina Navratilova said on Monday she has been diagnosed with throat and breast cancer.

 The Czech–American is considered among one the greatest players of all time, winning a total of 59 Grand Slam titles across singles and doubles.
 "This double whammy is serious but still fixable," the 66-year-old said in a statement to WTA.

 "I'm hoping for a favourable outcome.
 It's going to stink for a while, but I'll fight with all I have got."
-Czech-born Navratilova, who became a U.S. citizen in 1981, was also diagnosed and beat breast cancer back in 2010.
+Czech-born Navratilova, who became a U.S. citizen in 1981 and soon afterwards came out as gay, was also diagnosed and beat breast cancer back in 2010.

-Navratilova added that the cancer was in Stage 1, and the prognosis are good, with treatments to begin next week.
-The cancer was first discovered in early November during the WTA finals when Navratilova noticed a swelling in her neck that did not go down.
+Navratilova added that the cancer was in Stage 1, and the prognosis was good, with treatments to begin next week.
+The cancer was discovered in early November during the WTA finals when Navratilova noticed a swelling in her neck that did not go down.

 "Martina noticed an enlarged lymph node in her neck during the WTA finals in Forth Worth," said Navratilova's representative Mary Greenham.
 "When it didn't do down, a biopsy was performed, the results came back as Stage 1 throat cancer.
 "At the same time as Martina was undergoing the tests for the throat, a suspicious form was found in her breast, which was subsequently diagnosed as cancer, completely unrelated to the throat cancer.